-This preliminary plan of subdivision (PPS) application proposes to subdivide the property into 9 parcels for development of 285 new multifamily dwellings and 524,000 new square feet of commercial development, in addition to the existing university buildings described above.
+This PPS is for subdivision of the property into 9 parcels, for development of 285 new multifamily dwellings and 524,000 new square feet of commercial development, in addition to the existing university buildings described above.
 Parcels 1-3 are proposed for new commercial development; Parcel 4 is proposed for new multifamily development; and Parcels 5-7 are proposed for the existing institutional development.
-Proposed Parcels A and B will be used as private streets and should be conveyed to a property owners association comprised of the owners and the owner's heirs, successors, and assignees of the development parcels, to ensure the perpetual joint use and maintenance of the private streets.
-In total, there will be 915,402 square feet of non-residential development.
+Parcels A and B will be used as private streets, and shall be subject to a covenant to ensure the perpetual joint use and maintenance of the private streets.
+This may be an amendment to a prior covenant for existing streets on-site which is recorded in Liber 37039 folio 009.
+In total, there will be 915,402 square feet of nonresidential development and 353 dwelling units on-site when adding together the existing and proposed development.

-The site has never been the subject of a PPS; therefore, the PPS is required for the division of land, the construction of more than 5,000 square feet of non-residential floor area, and the construction of multiple dwelling units.
-It is further noted that the proposed development is not exempt from submission of a PPS and final plat under Section 24-107(c)(5) of the prior Prince George's County Subdivision Regulations because UMD intends to convey Parcels 1-4 to a private developer, and the new uses proposed are private.
+The site has never been the subject of a PPS; therefore, the PPS is required for the division of land, the construction of more than 5,000 square feet of nonresidential floor area, and the construction of multiple dwelling units.
+It is further noted that the development is not exempt from submission of a PPS and final plat under Section 24-107(c)(5) of the prior Prince George's County Subdivision Regulations because UMD intends to convey Parcels 1-4 to a private developer, and the new uses are proposed to be private.
 In accordance with Section 24-1904(c) of the Subdivision Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2022-013.

 The applicant filed a request for a variation from the prior Subdivision Regulations, to omit the provision of new public utility easements (PUEs) with this PPS.
 The request requires variation from Section 24-128(b)(12) of the prior Subdivision Regulations, for PUEs along private streets, and Section 24-122(a) of the prior Subdivision Regulations, for PUEs along public streets.
-This request is discussed further in the Public Utility Easement finding of this technical staff report.
+This request is discussed further in the Public Utility Easement finding of this resolution.